MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/tax/tcs-troubleshooting-no-matching-result.md

 The issue occurs when the feature setup in Regulatory Configuration Service (RCS) is incorrect.

-## Troubleshoot
+## Resolution

 1. Download the troubleshooting file.
-For more information, see [Enable debug mode for troubleshooting](tcs-troubleshooting-enable-debug-mode.md).
+For more information, see [How to enable debug mode for troubleshooting](tcs-troubleshooting-enable-debug-mode.md).
 2. Compare the Tax service calculation input with the feature setup to fix the setup issue.

     The following example shows the Tax service calculation input.